shreyas-nikam/67cf351fe6c449e86c62e545/technical_specifications.md

 ## Overview

-This document outlines the technical specifications for a Streamlit application named "Trigonometric Functions of Any Angle Exploration."
+This document outlines the technical specifications for a multi-page Streamlit application named "Trigonometric Functions of Any Angle Exploration."
 The purpose of this application is to help users understand trigonometric functions for any angle using a synthetic dataset resembling the structure and characteristics of a typical mathematical document.

 ## Objectives